lrei/emolit_train/README.md

 size, number of epochs, ...).

 Run: `python soft_train.py`.
 This should train a model and save it to the `model` directory.
+Run: `python multilingual_train_eval.py`.
+This should train a model and save it to the `model/multilingual` directory.

 ## Description
 Literature sentences from [Project Gutenberg](https://www.gutenberg.org/).
 38 emotion labels (+neutral examples).
 Semi-Supervised dataset.